 The Education Accountability Act (EAA) requires statewide tests to be administered online in grades 3-8.
 However, paper-based testing is available for students with disabilities who cannot take online assessments due to their disabilities as specified in their IEP or 504 plans, and for multilingual learners (MLs) if specified in their Individualized Language Acquisition Plan (ILAP).

 The Technology Technical Assistance Proviso (Proviso 1.57) in the General Appropriations Bill for FY 2025–26 allows districts and public charter schools to request a waiver from the State Board of Education (SBE) to administer the tests on paper.
-Additionally, districts may complete a waiver request to administer the SC READY TDW (text dependent writing) test on paper for third-and fourth-grade students.
-Additional information on the waivers was provided to districts in the Waivers for SC READY for 2025-26 Memorandum.
-The deadline to submit waiver requests is August 15, 2025.
-All WAIVER REQUESTS should be submitted using the Waiver Request Form.
+Additionally, districts may complete a waiver request to administer the SC READY TDW (text dependent writing) test on paper for third-and fourth-grade students (at a cost to districts).

 All summary test score data for each statewide assessment program is embargoed until the SCDE’s public release for that program.
 Summary data may be shared with district and school staff members (e.g., district office personnel, school principals, etc.) who understand that the data are not to be shared publicly until after the official statewide release.